Streaming media: Music streaming platforms

+In the evolving music streaming landscape, competition among platforms is shaped by various factors, including royalty rates, exclusive content, and market expansion strategies.
+A notable development occurred in January 2025, when Universal Music Group (UMG) and Spotify announced a new multi-year agreement.
+This partnership aims to enhance opportunities for artists and consumers through innovative subscription tiers and an enriched audio-visual catalog.

 The music industry's response to music streaming was initially negative.
 Along with music piracy, streaming services disrupted the market and contributed to the fall in US revenue from $14.6 billion in 1999 to $6.3 billion in 2009.
 CDs and single-track downloads were not selling because content was freely available on the Internet.
 By 2018, however, music streaming revenue exceeded that of traditional revenue streams (e.g. record sales, album sales, downloads).
 Streaming revenue is now one of the largest driving forces behind the growth in the music industry.
-In an interview, Jonathan Dworkin, a senior vice president of strategy and business development at Universal, said, "We cannot be afraid of perpetual change, because that dynamism is driving growth."

 COVID-19 pandemic

 By August 2020, the COVID-19 pandemic had streaming services busier than ever.
-In the UK alone, twelve million people joined a new streaming service that they had not previously had.
+The pandemic contributed to a surge in subscriptions, in the UK alone, 12 million people joined a new streaming service that they had not previously had.
+Global subscriptions skyrocketed passing 1 billion.
+Within the first 3 months, back in 2020, nearly 15.7 million people signed up for Netflix.

 An impact analysis of 2020 data by the International Confederation of Societies of Authors and Composers (CISAC) indicated that remuneration from digital streaming of music increased with a strong rise in digital royalty collection (up 16.6% to EUR 2.4 billion), but it would not compensate the overall loss of income of authors from concerts, public performance and broadcast.
 The International Federation of the Phonographic Industry (IFPI) recompiled the music industry initiatives around the world related to the COVID-19.
 In its State of the Industry report, it recorded that the global recorded music market grew by 7.4% in 2022, the 6th consecutive year of growth.
 This growth was driven by streaming, mostly from paid subscription streaming revenues which increased by 18.5%, fueled by 443 million users of subscription accounts by the end of 2020.

 The COVID-19 pandemic has also driven an increase in misinformation and disinformation, particularly on streaming platforms like YouTube and podcasts.

+Local/home streaming

+Streaming also refers to the offline streaming of multimedia at home.
+This is made possible by technologies such as DLNA, which allow devices on the same local network to connect to each other and share media.
+Such capabilities are heightened using network-attached storage (NAS) devices at home, or using specialized software like Plex Media Server, Jellyfin or TwonkyMedia.